awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/security_iam_id-based-policy-examples.md

 ## Customer managed policy examples<a name="example-policies-auto-scaling"></a>

-You can create your own custom IAM policies to allow or deny permissions for IAM users or groups to perform Amazon EC2 Auto Scaling actions\.
-You can attach these custom policies to the IAM users or groups that require the specified permissions\.
+You can create your own custom IAM policies to allow or deny permissions for IAM entities to perform Amazon EC2 Auto Scaling actions\.
+You can attach these custom policies to the IAM entities that require the specified permissions\.
 The following examples show permissions for several common use cases\.

-If you are new to creating policies, we recommend that you first create an IAM user in your account and attach policies to the user\.
-You can use the console to verify the effects of each policy as you attach the policy to the user\.

 When creating and updating Auto Scaling groups, some actions require that certain other actions be carried out\.
 You can specify these other actions in the `Action` element of an IAM policy statement\.
-For example, there are additional API actions for Elastic Load Balancing, CloudWatch, and Amazon SNS that might be required depending on the access that you want to provide for a user\.
+For example, there are additional API actions for Elastic Load Balancing, CloudWatch, and Amazon SNS that might be required depending on the access that you want to provide\.

 **Topics**
 + [Control which tag keys and tag values can be used](#policy-example-tags)